1 Sampling

 1.2 Populations and samples

-If we choose n items from a population, we say that the size of the sample is n .
+If we choose [maths rendering] items from a population, we say that the size of the sample is [maths rendering] .
 If we take many samples, the means of these samples will themselves have a distribution which may be different from the population from which the samples were chosen.
 Much of the practical application of sampling theory is based on the relationship between the ‘parent’ population from which samples are drawn and the summary statistics (mean and variance) of the ‘offspring’ population of sample means.
 Not surprisingly, in the case of a normal ‘parent’ population, the distribution of the population and the distribution of the sample means are closely related.
 What is surprising is that even in the case of a non-normal parent population, the ‘offspring’ population of sample means is usually (but not always) normally distributed provided that the samples taken are large enough.
 In practice the term ‘large’ is usually taken to mean about 30 or more.
 The behaviour of the distribution of sample means is based on the following result from mathematical statistics.

 1.3 The central limit theorem